Performance of Johnson-Lindenstrauss Transform for k-Means and k-Medians Clustering: Introduction

+We can now restate condition ($\star$) of the 1-point extension theorem as follows: The distortion graph for the map $\varphi$ is $\theta$-everywhere sparse.
+Note, however, that the induced distortion graph $G[C]$ for maps $\pi$ and $\pi^{-1}$ is not necessarily $\theta$-everywhere sparse.
+Nevertheless, we show that it is possible to remove some outlier points from $X$ to make the induced graph $G[C]$ sparse.
+Specifically, we prove that there exists a random set $B$ (which depends on $\pi$) such that \begin{itemize} \item[(a)] the graph $G[C\setminus B]$ is $\theta$-everywhere sparse; \item[(b)] $\Pr(x\in B)\leq \theta$ for all $x\in B$. \end{itemize}

+The proof of the existence of $B$ is fairly simple for the special case when the size of cluster $C$ is approximately $n/k$.
+Mark a point $x\in X$ as an outlier if its degree in $G$ is greater than $\theta n/(2k)$ and let $B$ be the set of all outliers.
+Observe that the degree of every vertex in $C\setminus B$ is at most $\theta n/(2k)$ and, thus, the maximum degree in the induced graph $G[C\setminus B]$ is at most $\theta n/(2k)$.

+The expected degree of a vertex in $G$ is much smaller than $\theta^2 n/k^2$, since the probability that the distance between two given points is distorted is much less than $\theta^2/k^2$ (if $d\gtrsim \log (k/\theta) /\varepsilon^2$).
+Hence, by Markov's inequality, $\Pr(x\in B)\ll \theta/k$ for any $x\in X$ and, therefore, condition (b) is satisfied.
+Also, by linearity of expectation, the expected size of $B$ is at most $\theta n/k$, and by Markov's inequality, $|B|\ll n/k$ w.h.p.
+Thus, $|C\setminus B|\geq n/(2k)$ w.h.p. and, consequently, $G[C\setminus B]$ is $\theta$-everywhere sparse w.h.p.
+The proof for the general case when the size of the cluster $C$ may be arbitrary is more involved (see Theorem~\ref{thm:everywhere-sparse}).
+Roughly speaking, we reduce the general case to the case when $|C|\approx n/k$ by introducing a carefully chosen measure $\mu$ on $X$ that we use as a proxy for the set sizes.

 \textbf{Outliers.} We are now almost done.
-We consider non-distorted cores $C'_1,\dots, C_k'$ of the clusters $C_1,\dots C_k$, separately apply the robust 1-point extension theorem to each of them, and lift the optimal centers of $C'_1,\dots, C_k'$ to $\bbR^m$.
-It only remains to take care of two sets of outliers.
+The distortion graph for the set $C\setminus B$ is $\theta$-everywhere sparse.
+Thus, by the robust 1-point extension theorem applied to the set $\pi(C\setminus B)$ and map $\pi^{-1}$, we can lift the optimal center of $C\setminus B$ to the space $\bbR^m$.
+To finish the proof, it only remains to take care of two sets of outliers.

-The first set is the set of points we removed from clusters $X$ to obtain the non-distorted cores $C'_1,\dots, C'_k$.
-In our proof sketch this set is $B\cup R$.
+The first set is the set $B$.
 We slightly modify our data set.
-We move each outlier $x$ to the optimal center of the cluster $\calC^*(x)$ that the point $x$ is assigned to in the optimal solution and then return $x$ back to its cluster $C_i$.
-Since the probability that $x$ is an outlier is very small, the cost of moving $x$ is also small (see Lemma~\ref{lem:cost-bound}).
+We move each outlier $x$ to the optimal center of the cluster $\calC^*(x)$ that the point $x$ is assigned to in the optimal solution to $k$-clustering and then return $x$ back to its cluster $C$.
+Since the probability that $x$ is an outlier is very small, the cost of moving $x$ is also small (see Theorem~\ref{thm:cost-one-cluster}).

-For each core $C'_i$, the second type of outliers are the points $x\in C'_i$ such that $\|x-v_i\| > (1+\varepsilon) \|\pi x - u_i\|$, where $u_i$ is the optimal center of $C'_i$ and $v_i$ is the optimal center lifted to $\bbR^m$.
-The fraction of such outliers among all points of the core is at most $\theta'$.
-We charge the connection costs of the outliers (i.e., the costs of assigning outliers to the centers of their clusters) to the connection costs of other vertices.
+The second type of outliers are the points $x\in C$ such that $\|x-v\| > (1+\varepsilon) \|\pi x - u\|$, where $u$ is the optimal center of $C$ and $v$ is the optimal center lifted to $\bbR^m$.
+The fraction of such outliers among all points in $C$ is at most $\theta'$.
+We charge the connection costs of these outliers (i.e., the costs of assigning outliers to the centers of their clusters) to the connection costs of other vertices.

 This concludes the proof.
 In the rest of the paper, we give a detailed proof of~Theorem~\ref{main_th_informal}.